Fantaghirò (film series): Fantaghirò

 Fantaghirò, portrayed by Alessandra Martines, is a strong and beautiful warrior-princess who is the main character in all five films.
 The youngest princess of three, she is outspoken, rebellious, and courageous, never retreating from a battle.
-In the first film, she is an impulsive troublemaker who grew up fascinated by weapons and adventure and who likes to provoke her father and sisters, but underneath it she has a good heart.
+In the first film, she is an impulsive troublemaker who grew up fascinated by weapons and adventure and who likes to provoke her father and sisters, but underneath it, she has a good heart.
 Fantaghirò is mentored and protected by the White Witch, also known as the White Knight, who teaches her to understand and communicate with animals; her own masculine counter-ego persona's pseudonym is the "Count of Valdoca".
 After Fantaghirò's mother did not survive childbirth, the baby was taken by the King to the cave where a ferocious beast lived, in order to be sacrificed there.
 The White Witch appeared for the first time in Fantaghirò's life to save her, explaining to the King the importance of the child.

-By the second film onwards, the heroine is accepted as a female knight who will do whatever it takes to protect her loved ones, even if that means sacrificing her own life.
-She is deeply in love with Romualdo, previously the enemy prince, their kingdoms now finally at peace thanks to Fantaghirò, who briefly vows to put down her sword forever.
+From the second film onwards, the heroine is accepted as a female knight who will do whatever it takes to protect her loved ones, even if that means sacrificing her own life.
+She is deeply in love with Romualdo, previously the enemy prince and their kingdoms are now finally at peace thanks to Fantaghirò, who briefly vows to put down her sword forever.
 After she wins back Romualdo from her evil rival the Black Witch in the second film, they are married in the third film, adopting the orphaned Princess Esmeralda as their daughter.
-In the third film, Fantaghirò learns the secrets of dark magic from the Black Witch to rescue Romualdo from the evil wizard Tarabas, another of her own suitors.
+In the third film, Fantaghirò learns the secrets of dark magic from the Black Witch to rescue Romualdo from the evil wizard Tarabas, another of her suitors.
 In the fifth film, Fantaghirò becomes romantically engaged with Ares, a pirate from another world.
 She often rides on a white-maned palomino horse.

 The series' writer Gianni Romoli said, "What fascinates me about Fantaghirò is that it is a female but also a male character, without any ambiguity.
 She is a friend, but also a woman partner, the one who both solves your problems and causes them."
-Fantaghirò has long red-brown hair which she twice cuts with a sword into a boy-cut in the first and second film, but in the third film onwards she only has a boy-cut.
-She tries to befriend all creatures and people she meets, unless they try to harm those she cares about.
-In the first chapter, Fantaghirò wears a blue and orange tunic, the sky blue and gold being the colors of the heirs to the throne in Italian tradition, before disguising herself as a man in order to fight.
+Fantaghirò has long red-brown hair which she twice cuts with a sword into a boy-cut in the first and second films, but in the third film onwards she only has a boy-cut.
+She tries to befriend all creatures and people she meets unless they try to harm those she cares about.
+In the first chapter, Fantaghirò wears a blue and orange tunic, the sky blue and gold being the colours of the heirs to the throne in Italian tradition, before disguising herself as a man in order to fight.
 She is very forgiving and looks past physical appearances.
 The role launched Martines' career.